Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Is mild overparametrization sufficient? Case of orthogonal data

 \section{Is mild overparametrization sufficient?
 Case of orthogonal data}

-\cref{thm:losslandscape} claims that, when $m\gtrsim \min(2^n,n^d)$, most of activation cones contain a global minimum, making the loss landscape ``benign''.
-Such a benignity appears for milder regimes ($m\gtrsim n/d$ is sufficient) without any regularization.
+\cref{thm:losslandscape} claims that, when $m\gtrsim \min(2^n,n^d)$, most of activation cones contain a global minimum, making the loss landscape favorable.
+Such a favorability appears for milder regimes ($m\gtrsim n/d$ is sufficient) without any regularization.
 A fundamental question is then: \textit{how tight is the requirement on $m$ in \cref{thm:losslandscape}?
-Is the loss landscape benign for milder overparametrizations?}
+Is the loss landscape favorable for milder overparametrizations?}